rpbouman/huey/README.md

 ## Key features
 - Zero install.
 Download or checkout the source tree, and open index.html in your browser!
 No server required.
-- Support for parquet and csv files.
-(Support for json and duckdb database files is planned).
+- Supports reading .parquet, .csv, .json and duckdb database files.
+(Support for reading MS Excel files is planned)
 - Blazing fast, even for large files - courtesy of [DuckDB](https://duckdb.org)
 - An intuitive and responsive pivot table, supporting many types of metrics